debora-oliveira-64/Js-React-FoodApp/README.md

 -PWA Food Ordering Platform
-A full-stack Progressive Web App that connects users with registered restaurants for online food ordering.
+A full-stack Progressive Web App that connects users with registered restaurants for online food ordering, created for academic purposes.

 -Features
 Backend: Node.js + MongoDB with schemas for users, restaurants, dishes, and orders.